Last updated: October 20, 2025

 What lessons emerge from past beverage lawsuits?

 You can look at similar cases for guidance.
-Several juice companies have faced litigation over vitamin content claims.
+Several juice companies have faced litigation over claims about vitamin content.
 Tea brands have paid settlements over antioxidant levels.
 Energy drink companies have been challenged over performance claims.

 It is essential to see that settlements often involve both financial payouts and label changes.